RainierXS/Timers-in-React/README.md

-Webpage that can have multiple separate timers running at once.
+Webpage created in ReactJS that can have multiple separate timers running at once.